Canadian Opinions on Abortion: Abortion Polls Summarized

 If you look at the polls that ask whether abortion is permissible (i.e. whether you always support a woman’s choice) the numbers are much closer, with an average of 48% supporting a choice at any point, 46% only supporting sometimes, and 5% unsure.

 The 2020 Dart poll is an excellent example of this.
-In that poll, 71% believe a woman should be able to get an abortion for any reason, but at the same time 70% of Canadians think abortion should be illegal in the last trimester and 84% said they supported a law against sex selective abortion.
+In that poll, 71% indicated that they believe a woman should be able to get an abortion for any reason, but at the same time 70% of respondents said they think abortion should be illegal in the last trimester and 84% said they supported a law against sex selective abortion.

 Since a decision by the Canadian Supreme Court in 1988, having an abortion in Canada is not limited by law.
 In your own opinion, do you find this in Canada to be